phillipowens/getting_and_cleaning_data/codebook.md

 The descriptive names for the activity codes were contained in the 'activity_labels.txt' file.

-After the X_<set name>.txt are loaded with read.table the following actions are performed:
+After the X_{set name}.txt are loaded with read.table the following actions are performed:

   * The columns corresponding to mean() and std() variables are selected and renamed.
   * The subject ID is added from subject_{set name}.txt with cbind()